Growing Calls To Close Immigration Courts And Release Detainees As Virus Spreads

 "A coronavirus outbreak at immigration detention facilities is imminent, if it's not already happening," said Silky Shah with the Detention Watch Network.

 "They're just stuck there like sitting ducks," said Dr. Ranit Mishori, who also signed the letter.
-Mishori is a professor at Georgetown University School of Medicine and medical advisor to the group Physicians for Human Rights.
+Mishori is a professor at Georgetown University School of Medicine and medical adviser to the group Physicians for Human Rights.
 "The window of opportunity is rapidly, rapidly closing because I think we need to let them out before they become sick."

 ICE says the worker who tested positive is a member of the medical staff at the Elizabeth Detention Center in New Jersey.
 The staffer did not routinely engage directly with detainees, according to ICE, and has been in self-quarantine since developing symptoms.